LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-W01D2-Validation.md

 A strongly typed view with model-binding using asp-for tag helpers is required.

-Links to JavaScript CDNs with the libraries for validation are required.
+Links to JavaScript libraries for validation are required.
+Either libraries that are in CDNs, like those shown below, or libraries that are in the ```wwwroot``` folder of your project can be used.

 In *_Layout.cshtml* add this line: